 What Is the FBAR?

-- FBAR stands for Foreign Bank Account Reporting.
-It reports the value of certain foreign assets you own, such as bank accounts or brokerage accounts hosted in countries outside the US.
+• Otherwise known as Foreign Bank Account Reporting, the FBAR reports the value of certain foreign assets you own, such as bank accounts or brokerage accounts hosted in countries outside the US.

 Who Needs to File the FBAR?